AbstractXan/abstractxan/src/website.md

 ### Coding
 Learn OOPs concepts.
 You have to.
 Object oriented approach is closest you could get to the real world.

-Writing badly structured and C-like (serial?) code is simpler but inconvenient — (Trust me I’ve been writing that sort of bad code earlier and it sucked ass)
+Writing badly structured and C-like procedural code is simpler but ends up being unmanageable and unintuitive — (Trust me I’ve been writing that sort of bad code earlier and it sucked ass)

 Learn OOPS (Link to my website)